luqiang21/Learning-Notebook/Short_cuts.md

 	- You can use `tee` to solve the problem
 		> `tee [OPTION]...
 [FILE]...` copy standard input to each FILE and also to standard output
 	- `echo "hello" | sudo tee file`
+## `getopts`
+- The option-string tells getopts which options to expect and which of them must have an argument.
+The syntax is very simple every option character is simply named as is, this example-string would tell getopts to look for -f, -A and -x:
+	- `getopts fAx VARNAME`
+- When you want getopts to expect an argument for an option, just place a : (colon) after the proper option flag.
+If you want -A to expect an argument (i.e. to become -A SOMETHING) just do:
+	- `getopts fA:x VARNAME`

 ## `nohup`
 - When using the command shell, prefixing a command with nohup prevents the command from being aborted automatically when you log out or exit the shell.
 - The name nohup stands for "no hangup."
 The hangup (HUP) signal, which is normally sent to a process to inform it that the user has logged off (or "hung up"), is intercepted by nohup, allowing the process to continue running.